Function Families

 A function family is a group of functions sharing the same general form and behavior, differing only in the values of one or more parameters.

-Why is Function Families important?
+What is the Function Families formula?

 How Function Families Connects to Other Ideas